 With an emphasis on unique prints, utilitarian detailing and futuristic styling, the Japanese label has positioned itself as one of the most sought-after names in this post-streetwear age.

 Comme des Garçons is a fashion house with a reputation for outlandish designs and bizarre runway shows.
 However, the label’s Play imprint is known for quite the opposite.

-Started by two veteran players in Amsterdam’s hip-hop scene, Patta was what happened when a pair of friends with a love of beats, sneakers and streetwear got together and opened a store to showcase their favourite gear.
+Started by two veteran players in Amsterdam’s hip-hop scene, Patta was what happened when a pair of friends with a love of beats, sneakers, and streetwear got together and opened a store to showcase their favorite gear.

-In the early days, the Patta logo was printed onto a small batch of tees for family and friends, but as demand grew, this soon evolved into a fully-fledged in-house brand.
-The focus is on big logos, loose cuts and vibrant colours, with seasonal collections routinely flying off shelves in no time at all.
+In the early days, the Patta logo was printed onto a small batch of tees for family and friends, but as demand grew, this soon evolved into a fully-fledged in-house streetwear brand.
+The focus is on big logos, loose cuts, and vibrant colors, with seasonal collections routinely flying off shelves in no time at all.

 What do you do when you hit your mid-twenties and start to wonder whether or not you should still be rocking an oversized hoodie and Air Jordans at your age?
 You start shopping at New York-based Noah, of course.

 Set up by former Supreme creative director Brenden Babenzien, Noah is streetwear for grown-ups.
 Offering everything from corduroy caps and collegiate sweats to Oxford shirts and tailoring with a twist, its considered output provides a reliable alternative when the day comes to give up the hype.

 Undercover’s weirdly wonderful designs and next-level graphic print T-shirts made it a pillar of the ultra-hip Ura-Harajuku scene in ’90s Tokyo.
 Today, it’s one of the most respected fashion-leaning labels in streetwear brands and a firm favorite among those in the know.